Two Laws, One Family.

 Republic Act 10361 — the Kasambahay Law (Batas Kasambahay) — has been in effect since January 2013.
 It covers domestic workers performing household tasks.

 Republic Act 11965 — the Caregiver Welfare Act — was signed by President Marcos on November 23, 2023.
 Its Implementing Rules and Regulations (IRR) were issued through DOLE Department Order No. 254, Series of 2025, signed by Secretary Bienvenido Laguesma on May 21, 2025.
+The law is now in full enforcement.

-These two laws are not interchangeable.
+These laws are not interchangeable.
 They cover different roles, require different qualifications, and impose different obligations on employers.
 Confusing the two — or ignoring the distinction — exposes families to legal liability and puts workers at risk of exploitation.

 This guide explains both laws in plain language — what they cover, how they differ, and what you need to do to comply.